-INSKEEP: Let's begin with a book here called "Tanglewreck" by Jeannette Winterson.
+INSKEEP: Let's begin with a book here called "Tanglewreck" by Jeanette Winterson.

-PEARL: And this is Jeannette Winterson.
+PEARL: And this is Jeanette Winterson.
 She normally writes for adults, so this is her first book for young adults.
 And it's a doozy, quite good.

 INSKEEP: A quiet first line, though: At 6:45 one summer morning, a red London bus was crossing Waterloo Bridge.